Updated 2025-02-22

 IPv6 Addresses

-This topic describes support for IPv6 addressing in your VCN.
+This topic describes support for IPv6 addressing in a VCN.

 Highlights